The first thing you should know about your cover letter is that it will not get you a job.

 In that case, you don’t need to write one for that particular position.

-But if a company gives you the option of submitting a cover letter with your application, write one and give yourself the advantage of being chosen over applicants.
+But if a company allows you to submit a cover letter with your application, write one and give yourself the advantage of being chosen over applicants.

 What should you include in your cover letter?